roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-03 ****** bydawn1958© "I am glad you are co-operating and being such a good girl so I won't have to punish you," Kaz whispered.
+"I am glad you are co-operating and being such a good girl so I won't have to punish you," Kaz whispered.
 Then he nibbled her ear and kissed the side of her face in a loving fashion.
 The show of tenderness made Susan happy even though she was being forced to do what he ordered.
 In a last frantic attempt, Susan pleaded with Kaz to help her.
 "Kaz, please don't let this happen, please," she begged him.
 "Please, I'll do anything you ask, just don't let him touch me," she made a last desperate plea.

  Suddenly, Susan universe was opened wide as Jim put his fingertips to the puffy lips and spread them apart.
 The electric shock almost caused her to faint and she knew her treasures were exposed to the villain.
 "Kaz, he...he...he, oh no, please don't," but it was too late.
 When his hot, hungry mouth hit the clitoris, her world was taken against her wishes but she was unable to stop her hips from thrusting upwards.